slashvar/log_analyzer/README.md

 * Improved most frequent queries: complexity can be enhanced by using prefix-sums approach at the cost of more space complexity.
 * Comparing with other approaches to store dates.
+* Memory management: the time_tree structure heavily uses `shared_ptr` and `weak_ptr`, this approach has a (higly probable) performance penality on creation, destruction and range traversal.
+The traversal performance can probably be enhance by replacing `weak_ptr` with plain pointers (which safe since we never delete any nodes).
+A more complete solution implies to use plain pointers everywhere and allocate all nodes in a memory pool, this solution induces some changes in the whole code but will probably speed-up construction and destruction.
+* Flat model for time points: the density of time points is close to the maximum, almost all seconds in the full range are used, thus we can replace the tree structure with a simple array and use time-stamps (shifted by the minimum starting date) for indexing.
+This approach could increase performances for range traversals and structure destruction.
+This also offers a simpler way for serialization.